ikluft/pdx-lkmu/README.md

     ./gen_lkmu_event.py YYYY-MM-DD

+That command creates a text file in the contents/ directory named for the event date.
+For example, './gen_lkmu_event.py 2025-09-18' would try to create 2025-09-18-meetup.md - except that file already exists and would error out.
+You should run it in your git workspace.
+Then use 'git add ...', 'git commit ...' and 'git push' to update the git repo.
+A rebuild of the web site will be triggered when you commit.

 Here's how to manually format a post for a newly-scheduled Portland Linux Kernel Meetup.
 Substitute [bracketed items] and date stamps YYYY-MM-DD HH:MM with actual info for the event.
 Timestamps are in Portland local time, "US/Pacific" - it will automatically use standard or daylight time for the time of year.
 Pelican doesn't recognize time zone suffixes on timestamps so don't use them in this file.

     Title: ${month} ${year} Portland Linux Kernel Meetup